willnolin/Art-Wall/README.md

 ## Post-MVP

 For PMVP, I would like to:
+- Create and Render FeaturedLocations to ArtistDetail screen
+- Create a separate roles for hosts and artists.
+(Hosts will no longer need an artist profile)
+- Add "Add to My Locations" button to ArtistDetail which updates FeaturedLocations
 - Implement a map view where the user can view all the locations on a map.
 - Make the contact forms functional and able to send emails to the owner of that location.
 Also emails to verify registration.
 - Build an ArtWork detail page.